nasa/giant/documentation/sphinx/tutorial/camera_calibration.rst

     # we can build our calibration object now, which we'll use to identify the stars and then estimate an update to the
     # camera model
-    # for the star id key word arguments, set the catalogue to be the GIANT catalogue
-    calib = Calibration(camera, star_id_kwargs={'catalogue': GIANTCatalogue()})
+    calib = Calibration(camera)

-We give the calibration object the camera object that we just initialized, as well as a key word argument called ``star_identification_kwargs`` which specifies that we want to use the default GIANT catalogue to get our star locations.
+We give the calibration object the camera object that we just initialized.
+By default, calibration uses the :class:`.Gaia` catalog for star locations.
 There are other things you can specify for the :class:`.Calibration` class constructor but they are outside of the scope for this tutorial and you will need to consult the :class:`.Calibration` documentation for more information on them.

 Identifying Stars in an Image
 -----------------------------